Publius Cornelius Dolabella (consul 44 BC): Marriages

 Dolabella was married to a woman named Fabia and had a son by the same name with her.
 The son may have been Publius Cornelius Dolabella the consul of 35 BC.
 He was also married to Cicero's daughter Tullia in 50 BC.
 In May 49 BC she gave birth to a premature son of seven months that did not survive long after birth.
 In 45 BC Tullia divorced him and gave birth to a son named Lentulus at her father's house, some weeks after the birth she died of complications and the boy is suspected to have died young since his grandfather Cicero does not mention him after 45 BC.

 Cultural depictions

 Stage

 Dolabella plays a focal role in John Dryden's 1600s play All for Love, where he is portrayed as warning Cleopatra about Octavian planning to kidnap her and her children to Rome, which convinces Cleopatra to kill herself.
 This version of Dolabella is highly fictionalized and a composite character of several ancient Roman people.
+A similar version of Dolabella appears in William Shakespeare's Antony and Cleopatra as an ally of Octavian, though again this is likely a composite character.